vav1288/latus/README.md

 all of the your computers.

 latus monitors the 'latus' directory and any file updates are (optionally) encrypted and sent to the cloud.
 Currently AWS is used for the cloud storage itself.
-File system changes are stored in AWS DynamoDB, an economical (even free for low usage) database.
+File system events (e.g. create, delete, move, modify) are stored in AWS DynamoDB, an economical (even free for low usage) database.
 AWS S3 is used as a file store of the (optionally) encrypted files.
 Locally, each computer (known as a 'node') maintains a SQLite database that is essentially a cache of the cloud database.

 # Target Audience #